evajavadev/ExamplesOnBuilderPattern/README.md

 <br>

 And how the code to the main method in the file `RobotLauncher.java` looks.
+Corresponding the compiled result.

 ![promt on robot code](/images/soutFirstRobotBuilderImpl.jpg)